-Switzerland is one of the most expensive countries not only in Europe but all around the world, so Switzerland budget trip can be tricky.
-People in Switzerland live a very comfortable life, but for a casual tourist a trip to Switzerland can be a huge financial burden.
+Switzerland is one of the most expensive countries not only in Europe but all around the world, so travel Switzerland on a budget can be tricky.
+People in Switzerland live a very comfortable life, but for a casual tourist, a trip to Switzerland can be a huge financial burden.

-I am going to discuss all I know and experienced myself: food, transport, accommodation, restaurants, paid activities and so on.
+I am going to discuss all I know and experienced myself: food, transport, accommodation, restaurants, paid activities, and so on.

 It depends as well how you are going to get to Switzerland: by plane or by your own car?

-I actually think it is a good deal as highways in Switzerland are top notch, you don’t pay additionally for any tunnels (like in Austria), there are no extra good roads where you must pay (like France or Italy), mountain roads are free and so on.
+I actually think it is a good deal as highways in Switzerland are top-notch, you don’t pay additionally for any tunnels (like in Austria), there are no extra good roads where you must pay (like France or Italy), mountain roads are free and so on.

 Ok, so let me explain why I think it is better to come to Switzerland with your own car.

 If you come to Switzerland by plane and you are a bigger group of 3-5 people, I highly recommend renting a car and go to the mountains, be flexible, drive around.
-You can get a decent car for 100 CHF a day and save lots of money instead of each of you spending money for train tickets.
+You can get a decent car for 100 CHF a day and save lots of money instead of each of you spending money on train tickets.

-Gas prices in Switzerland
+Gas Prices in Switzerland

 So if you want to save some money, buy your diesel/petrol outside Switzerland.
 The best prices are in Germany.
-Fill it up near border and enjoy your ride in Switzerland.
+Fill it up near the border and enjoy your ride in Switzerland.
 France is less expensive as well, but Italy has almost the same prices.

-Food prices in Switzerland
+Food Prices in Switzerland